maravtdm/plex-update/README.md

 - w3m
 - doas

-Add the line to /usr/local/etc/doas.conf
+Add this line to /usr/local/etc/doas.conf
 __permit nopass :GROUP__
 where GROUP is your primary group